python-lml/lml/docs/source/design.rst

 lml uses meta data for plugin registration.
 Since lml load your plugin later, the meta data is stored in the module's __init__.py.
-For example, to load plugins later in tablib, the 'exports' variable should be taken out from the actual class file and replace the hard refernce to the classes with class path string.
+For example, to load plugins later in tablib, the 'exports' variable should be taken out from the actual class file and replace the hard reference to the classes with class path string.

 Plugin distribution
 ---------------------